ShaikSirajuddin-2025/Professional-Portfolio/README.md

 # Professional Portfolio

 Welcome to my professional portfolio.
 Below you'll find a collection of my work, including detailed artifacts, a summary of my skills, and my unique value proposition.

 ## About Me
 Hello!
-I'm [Your Name], a passionate professional in [Your Field, e.g., AI/ML, Data Science, etc.].
+I'm **Shaik Sirajuddin**, a passionate student pursuing studies in **Data Science**.
 This portfolio showcases my expertise, key projects, and the value I bring to any potential role or collaboration.

 ## Sections